Group completions and the homotopical monadicity theorem: Proofs and variant versions of Theorems and

 Observe that the extra degeneracy is seen in the first variable of $B(-,-,-)$, using $\eta$, in \autoref{extra} but is seen in the third variable, using the $\bC^{q}\et$, in \autoref{extra2}.

-\autoref{oldkey} recovers the description of $\bE$ first given topologically in \cite{MayGeo}, and we shall see that the functor $\bE$, and others of the same general form, specialize to give all known variants of the operadic recognition principle and several new ones.
+\autoref{oldkey} recovers the description of $\bE$ first given topologically in \cite{MayGeo}.
+The functor $\bE$ and others of the same general form specialize to give all known variants of the operadic recognition principle and several new ones.
 Interpreted model categorically, as in \autoref{MODEL}, we can view $\bE$ as the composite of the well-structured cofibrant approximation $\mathrm{Bar}$ and the monadically coequalized functor $\SI_{\bC}$.
-The equivalent original form $B(\SI,\bC,Y)$ views this as a homotopically well-behaved derived approximation of the monadic tensor product $\SI\otimes_{\bC} Y$.
+The equivalent original form $B(\SI,\bC,Y)$ implicitly views this as a homotopically well-behaved derived approximation of the monadic tensor product $\SI\otimes_{\bC} Y$.

 We shall explain three versions of the recognition principle.
 The first, proven in this subsection, is a generalized form of the original version in \cite{MayGeo}.
 We show in the next subsection how that version implies the more conceptual version stated in \autoref{recprin}.
 Finally, we give a new fully conceptual version in subsection \ref{fully}.